19 Incredible Things to do in Tirana, Albania 2023

-This communism monument was built as a museum dedicated to the old communist leader, Enver Hoxha.
+This communist monument was built as a museum dedicated to the old communist leader, Enver Hoxha.
 These days, however, there is only an Albanian broadcast company operating out of there.

-16. Watch the sunset from Skybar
+16. Watch the Sunset from Skybar

 If you are looking for an epic spot for sunset then head to the Skybar for a drink.
 You get a great panoramic view of the city.